Please Join Us!

 Membership offers a wide range of opportunities for a diverse group of people.
 Everyone who uses clay as a medium of expression is invited to join us including hobbyists or advanced professionals.
 If you would like to get involved with other like-minded people who are creative, fun and full of energy, the Potters' Guild of Las Cruces may be just what you are looking for.
 Click here to download a membership form.

-The Guild's premeir exhibition, From the Ground Up XXVIII will open August 4th.
+The Guild will present the biannual Exhibition Fire & Fiber United in July and August of this year.
 All members are encouraged to apply.
-Submissions were due in April.
-The Guild is excited to announce Stephen Hill will juror the show and conduct a three day workshop the following weekend.
-Work will start on this year's Empty Bowls luncheon soon which will keep members busy through mid-October.
-A couple of alternative firings will be on the agenda, including the annual Raku firing at the Summers and possibly a pit or barrel firing.
-Over 612 medallions were sold to willing participants last year in the Children's Realm at the Renaissance Art Faire, thanks to the volunteer work of countless members.
-Always a favorite, another medallion making meeting is scheduled for June 19, 2017.
-Finally the annual Holiday Sale just before Thanksgiving will gave 20-24 members the chance to sell their work to the local community.
+Submissions are due in June.
+The Guild is expected to announce a summer workshop soon.
+Details will be posted when the dates are finalized.
+Work will start again on this year's Empty Bowls luncheon in a couple of months which will keep members busy through mid-October.
+Usually an alternative firing is on the agenda in September at the Summers and there may possibly be a pit or barrel firing.
+The Guild's only fund raiser happens in November at the Children's Realm during the Renaissance Art Faire, thanks to the volunteer work of countless members.
+Always a favorite, another medallion making meeting is scheduled for a summer meeting.
+Finally the annual Holiday Sale just before Thanksgiving will give 20-24 members the chance to sell their work to the local community.

 Benefits to members include: